 - Aggregation related information;

-- Model related information.
+- MTLF related information.

 NOTE: A list of "analytics context identifier(s)" can be provided by the source NWDAF to the target NWDAF in an analytics subscriptions transfer request as described in clause 6.1B.2.2.
 Information allowing to identify an analytics context can also be provided by the NWDAF consumer to the target NWDAF in the Nnwdaf_AnalyticsSubscription_Subscribe request and based on this information the target NWDAF derives the "analytics context identifier", as defined in clause 6.1B.2.1.